 Did you know?
 As well as being Iceland’s largest glacier, it’s also the largest glacier mass in Europe.

-Paris isn’t just about the Eiffel Tower — it’s also home to the Moulin Rouge cabaret.
-Built in 1889, the original building burnt down in 1915, but it’s still a popular destination for tourists to come along and pose in front of the flamboyant red windmill which became an icon thanks to the 2001 Moulin Rouge! film which starred Nicole Kidman and Ewan McGregor.
+Paris isn’t just about the Eiffel Tower—it’s also home to the Moulin Rouge cabaret.
+Built in 1889, the original building burnt down in 1915, but it’s one of the most popular landmarks in Paris for tourists to come along and pose in front of the flamboyant red windmill which became an icon thanks to the 2001 Moulin Rouge! film which starred Nicole Kidman and Ewan McGregor.

 Find it: Paris, France